itsagongshow/url-shortener/README.md

 No installation needed.
 Simply run the aws-deploy Github Actions workflow with the specified requirements.

+> Note: `https://4373rw3nwk.execute-api.ca-central-1.amazonaws.com/prod/` is online and can be used to create shortened URL.

 ## Usage

 Once the Github Action is run and deployed, you can find the API Gateway URL from the `Deploy Stack` step.